-Room Fee:

-and

-Board Fee: The Room Fee and Board Fee will be refunded at a flat rate of \$77.00 each week for the remaining full weeks of the semester for students who withdraw before the end of the fifth week of classes.
+Room Fee: and Board Fee: The Room Fee and Board Fee will be refunded at a flat rate of \$77.00 each week for the remaining full weeks of the semester for students who withdraw before the end of the fifth week of classes for Fall and Spring complete semester courses.
+For Summer and eight week session comes during Fall and Spring 100 % will be credited if withdraw during the first week.